Electric Vehicle faq

 ULEZ: London’s ultra-low emission zone

-A new vehicle emissions charge has launched in central London to combat rising pollution.
+A vehicle emissions charge has launched in central London to combat rising pollution.
 Introduced on April 2019, London’s Ulez operates seven days a week, every day of the year and charges motorists £12.50 on top of the congestion zone fee for driving vehicles that don’t meet emissions standards.
-Petrol’s that don’t meet Euro 4 and diesel’s that don’t meet Euro 6 are charged, whilst non-compliant Lorries pay a higher fee of £100.
-By 25 October 2021, Ulez will expand to cover all inner London boroughs.
+This applies to cars, motorcycles, vans and specialist vehicles (up to and including 3.5 tonnes) and minibuses (up to and including 5 tonnes).
+In October 2021, London’s ULEZ was expanded to cover all inner London boroughs.

 Clean air zones: what does this mean for uk drivers?

 A Clean Air Zone (CAZ) is a designated area of action, focused on improving air quality by discouraging the most polluting vehicles from entering specific areas of a city.
 CAZ imposes daily charges, which vary city-to-city, on both petrol and diesel vehicles that don’t meet emissions standards.
-These zones are being introduced in cities across the UK including Birmingham, Leeds, Southampton, Oxford and others.
+These zones are being introduced in cities across the UK, and are already operating in Birmingham, Sheffield, Tyneside, Bristol, Bradford, Bath, and others.

 PREORDER FORM